July 2, 2015

 Humber Village is a private residential community of about 60 homes, near Corner Brook, NL, with its only connection to the Trans Canada Highway via a 423 m bridge.
 The steel beam structure over the Humber River had timber decking which was badly deteriorated.
 It was also dangerously narrow for pedestrian traffic.
 After many years of deliberation, the village corporation had their finances and plans in order and chose Brook Construction Ltd. to complete the refurbishing solution.

-Algonquin Modular Panel Bridge components and steel decking have it covered
+Algonquin Modular Panel Bridge components and steel decking have this multi-use bridge covered

 Our Algonquin Modular Panel Bridge components and steel decking were used to create a new top on the existing steel beam super structure.
 This replacement system allowed traffic to still use the bridge at scheduled peak times and evenings during construction.